Vitafeu/easy-mvc/docs/getting-started.md

 ## Testing the project

-You can now test if your projet is working as expected.
+You can now test if your project is working as expected.
 Assuming that you are in the project directory, you can run the following command :

 ```bash
 php easy serve
 ```

 !!! info
     Don't worry if you don't know what this command's about, we'll cover it later.
-For now, just remember that it will start the development server.
+For now, just remember that this command will start the development server.

 This command will start the development server in the `public` directory (your project's entry point).
 You can now open your browser and navigate to [http://localhost:8080](http://localhost:8080) to test your project.